microsoft/OpenHack/byos/knowledge-mining/deployment.md

 **Initial Setup**

-To perform the setup and deployment to prepare for the OpenHack you must be be assigned to the Owner role on the Azure subscription(s).
+To perform the setup and deployment to prepare for the OpenHack you must be be assigned to the Contributor role on the Azure subscription(s).

 To validate this, navigate to the <a href="https://portal.azure.com" target="_blank">Azure Portal</a>.
 Click on **All Services** -> **Subscriptions** -> **Access Control (IAM)**.